gopinathsjsu/individual-project-zisyang/README.md

 ## Design Patterns
 - Singleton
-  - to solve the first problem, Singleton is best option, since it ensures that only one instance of a class is allowed within a system.
+  - To solve the first problem, Singleton is the best option, since it ensures that only one instance of a class is allowed within a system.
      | DataSet      |
      | ----------- |
      | -static datasetInstance |